cyan92128505/cyan92128505/README.md

 ## Summary

-Cross-platform software professional with 5+ years of full-stack software development skilled in Flutter, ReactJS,And NodeJS web services.
-Seeking a full-time remote Software Development Engineering (SDE) role.
+As a cross-platform software professional with over five years of experience in full-stack software development, I possess extensive expertise in a range of technologies, including Flutter, ReactJS, NodeJS, And Golang.
+I am actively seeking a full-time remote position as a Software Development Engineer (SDE).

 ---